tada/pljava-wiki/Default-type-mapping.md

 </table>

 ##Domain types##
-A domain type will be mapped in accorance with the type that it extends unless you have installed a specific mapping to override that behavior.
+A domain type will be mapped in accordance with the type that it extends unless you have installed a specific mapping to override that behavior.

 ##Pseudo types##
 <table>